eduvpn/documentation/MULTI_NODE.md

 $ sudo systemctl restart netfilter-persistent
 ```

-Now you are ready to apply the changes and this should work without error:
+Now you are ready to apply the changes and this should work without error on
+all your nodes:

 ```bash
 $ sudo vpn-maint-apply-changes
 ```

-Make sure you repeat these steps on Node B as well!
+Make sure you repeat these steps on Node 1 and 2 as well!

 **NOTE**: if you also run the [HA Portal](HA_PORTAL.md), you MUST synchronize
 the `/var/lib/vpn-user-portal` folder again between the _n_ portals!